aolunuga/opproject/readme_open.txt

 Installation
 ------------

-If you are upgrading from Onepoint Project 06.1 Open Edition, please move your existing "opproject" web application from the "webapps" folder to a different location in the folder hierarchy.
+If you are upgrading from an earlier version of Onepoint Project 07 or 06.1 Open Edition please move your existing "opproject" web application from the "webapps" folder to a different location in the folder hierarchy.

 These short instructions assume that Onepoint Project is installed as a Tomcat Web
 application: